Note: A longer version of the post below appears at Your Daily Tripod, owned by my friend TonyD.

 Estimates are that around 50,000 people lived in Jerusalem in Jesus’ time.
 But the number in town swelled by more than double, perhaps by five times, for holidays such as Passover.
 One might imagine the city fairly bursting at the seams, with visiting relatives and other pilgrims.

 Imagine how the average resident or visitor have reacted to the crucifixion of three men, one of them whom some said was the messiah.
 While crucifixion was considered to be a particularly shameful, ignoble death, the practice wasn’t a rarity.
-Indeed, a generation or so later in 70 AD, one Roman general would crucify more than 500 Jews tripod_crucifixion_20150403_wikimediain a single day.
+Indeed, a generation or so later in 70 AD, one Roman general would crucify more than 500 Jews in a single day.

 So perhaps people in Jerusalem simply shook their heads—another madman, proved wrong—and went about the Passover observance.
 Perhaps those who had lost a relative to a bad end heard his mother had been there to the end, and gave a sigh for her.
 Perhaps others prayed for the day the Lord would send the true, promised savior.